rmcelreath/statrethinking_winter2019/README.md

 ## Lectures

-I will add links to slides and videos in the calendar below.
-The slides will be posted here: <https://speakerdeck.com/rmcelreath>.
-The videos will be here: <https://www.youtube.com/playlist?list=PLDcUM9US4XdNM4Edgs7weiyIguLSToZRI>.
+Links to slides and videos are in the calendar below.
+The full lecture video playlist is here: <[Statistical Rethinking 2019](https://www.youtube.com/playlist?list=PLDcUM9US4XdNM4Edgs7weiyIguLSToZRI)>.

 # Calendar & Topical Outline